 The Ryder Cup is exclusively live on Sky Sports in the United Kingdom and in the Republic of Ireland.
 All of the action can be watched on Sky Sports Golf and Sky Sports Main Event.

-"A sports journalist who has covered a wide array of sports for multiple online and in-print publications both in Ireland and the UK"
+"A sports journalist and betting expert who has covered a wide array of sports for multiple online publications in Ireland and the UK"